 Mortgage Early Repayment Charges

-Early Repayment Charges (ERCs) are fees that you must pay if you want to leave your current mortgage deal before it finishes.
-You should always check whether you’ll have to pay any before you remortgage, as they could wipe out any potential savings you might make from remortgaging.
+Early Repayment Charges (ERCs) are normally charged if you want to leave your current mortgage deal before it ends.
+Always check whether you’ll have to pay any before you remortgage, as they could wipe out any potential savings you might make from remortgaging.

 You don’t usually have to pay any ERC if you’re currently on your lender’s standard variable rate.